joeyklee/joeyklee.github.io/ways/measurement_campaign_2015-05-28/measurement_campaign_2015-05-28.md

 ### Step 5: Meet back at David Thompson Secondary School
 Joey will collect the sensors.

+## Step 5.5: Record how many km you drove
+Note how many km were driven per car for reimbursement purposes.

 ### Step 6: Return the vehicles to UBC and/or go free.